 What kind of incentive program do you think of when rewarding employees?
 Gift cards?
 Cash incentives?
 Bonuses?

-But employees, nowadays, look for more personalized, non-monetary incentives from the organizations that they work for.
-Gone are those days, when monetary rewards were the only acceptable option to retain and motivate your employees.
+But employees, nowadays, look for more personalized, non-monetary incentives from the organizations they work for.
+Gone are those days when monetary rewards were the only acceptable option to retain and motivate your employees.

 65% of employees prefer non-monetary incentives instead of monetary rewards.

-Though financial rewards and motivation can help attract talent to your organization, non-monetary compensation helps retain employees in the long run.
+Financial rewards and motivation can help attract talent to your organization.
+This type of motivation is also called Extrinsic motivation.
+But non-monetary compensation helps retain employees in the long run.

 There are multiple kinds of non-cash rewards that might work for you and your employees.

 But, before that, it is essential to know about these incentives’ benefits.
 And why you should opt for these instead.